callstack/react-native-testing-library/website/docs/ScreenAPI.md

 };
 ```

-The `screen` object offers recommended way to access queries and utilties for currently rendered UI.
+The `screen` object offers a recommended way to access queries and utilities for the currently rendered UI.

-This object is assigned after `render` call and it's cleared after each test by calling [`cleanup`](#cleanup).
-If no `render` call has been made in a given test then it holds a special object throws a helpful error on each property and method access.
+This object is assigned after the `render` call and cleared after each test by calling [`cleanup`](#cleanup).
+If no `render` call has been made in a given test, then it holds a special object and throws a helpful error on each property and method access.

 ### `...queries`